artakhak/JsonQL/docs/_build/html/_sources/MutatingJsonFiles/index.rst.txt

 - The value **result** in C# snippet above is of type `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ and the serialized value of **result** can be found here :doc:`./SampleFiles/Example1/result`.
 - To retrieve the details of loaded JSON files in `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ you need to retrieve an item in **CompiledJsonFiles** property for compiled JSON file.
 The items in this list are ordered in such a way that parent JSON file items appear before child JSON file items.
+- For more details on data structure used for loading multiple JSON files see :doc:`./ParsedResultDataStructure/index`

+**TEXT TO DELETE START**

+- The value **result** in C# snippet above is of type `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ and the serialized value of **result** can be found here :doc:`./SampleFiles/Example1/result`.
+- To retrieve the details of loaded JSON files in `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ you need to retrieve an item in **CompiledJsonFiles** property for compiled JSON file.
+The items in this list are ordered in such a way that parent JSON file items appear before child JSON file items.
 - Each item in **CompiledJsonFiles** list in `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_ is of type `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_.
 - `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_ has properties **TextIdentifier** and **CompiledParsedValue** (among other properties).
 - Property **TextIdentifier** in `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_ stores parsed file identifier.